Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 > *Timeline of major packaging tools and their influence.*

 1. **The Early Days:**
-   For years, `pip` has been the default tool every Python developer learns first.
+   For years, `pip`[^5] has been the default tool every Python developer learns first.
 It’s reliable, ubiquitous, and works across nearly every environment.
 But it’s also relatively low-level: you often need to combine it with virtual environments (`venv` or `virtualenv`) and dependency trackers like `pip-tools` to create a full project workflow.

    > 🧰 Think of `pip` as the “do-it-yourself” toolbox — flexible, but you bring the glue.

-2. **The pipenv Moment:**
+3. **The pipenv Moment:**
    An early attempt to unify environments and dependencies.
-While promising, it was often slow and confusing in real-world use — and never became the standard.
+While promising, it was often slow and confusing in real-world use — and never became the standard[^7].

-3. **`Poetry` Arrives: Structure and Simplicity**
+4. **`Poetry` Arrives: Structure and Simplicity**
-   `Poetry` introduced a higher level of abstraction.
-It brought in a clear project structure (`pyproject.toml`), semantic versioning, and dependency resolution with lockfiles — all while abstracting away virtual environments.
+   `Poetry`[^3] introduced a higher level of abstraction.
+It brought in a clear project structure (`pyproject.toml`)[^2], semantic versioning, and dependency resolution with lockfiles — all while abstracting away virtual environments.
 It appeals to developers who want opinionated defaults and consistency without stitching together multiple tools.

    > 🛠 `Poetry` is the all-in-one power drill: batteries included, and it just works.

-4. **Enter `uv`: The Speed-Focused Contender**
+5. **Enter `uv`: The Speed-Focused Contender**
-   Built in Rust, `uv` reimagines Python tooling for the modern era.
-It’s blazing fast, offers drop-in replacements for `pip` and `virtualenv`, and aligns closely with `pyproject.toml` standards.
+   Built in Rust, `uv`[^4]  reimagines Python tooling for the modern era.
+It’s blazing fast, offers drop-in replacements for `pip` and `virtualenv`, and aligns closely with `pyproject.toml`[^2] standards.
 It’s also the backend for **Rye**, which aims to be a `Poetry`-style toolchain — but even faster.

    > 🏎️ `uv` is like switching from a toolbox to a Formula 1 pit crew.
 Speed is the selling point.